 PhotoModule.
 Now, let's create a Repository provider:

-warning Notice In the real-world applications you should avoid magic strings.
+warning Warning In the real-world applications you should avoid magic strings.
 Both

 DATABASE_CONNECTIONshould be kept in the separated